 04 Oct Wiki Wiki Styled Wedding

 Y’all.
-I almost don’t want to write a thing here because the shots from Folly Beach’s Wiki Wiki Sandbar are so freakin’ amazing they need no explanation, embellishment, or extrapolation.
+I almost don’t want to write a thing here because the shots from this retro “wedding” at Folly Beach’s Wiki Wiki Sandbar are so freakin’ amazing they need no explanation, embellishment, or extrapolation.
 I mean, really—take a scroll!
-But because some of you ache to know what happens behind the scenes, here’s a little share from Holly Collins of Sawdust and Seagrass one of the newest (and most promising) planning and rental groups on the scene.
-Impeccable doesn’t come close to describing Holly’s taste and talent for pulling together a team to craft an utterly retro and utterly fresh styled shoot a shoot that is just what Charleston wedding world needed.
-Happy Friday to all, and thank you to Holly and the rest of the crew for sharing the roadmap to this fabulousness via the vendor list.
+But because some of you ache to know what happens behind the scenes, here’s a little share from Holly Collins of Sawdust and Seagrass, one of the newest (and most promising) planning and rental groups on the scene.
+Impeccable doesn’t come close to describing Holly’s taste and talent for pulling together a team to craft an utterly retro and utterly fresh styled shoot, AKA just what Charleston wedding world needed.
+Happy Friday to all, and thank you to Holly and the rest of the crew for sharing the roadmap to this fabulousness via the vendor list below the shots.

 Are the models for real?